-'Many aspects of the 2013 MoU and the 2009 Agreement with the Federal Government have either been unimplemented or despairingly handled.
+"Many aspects of the 2013 MoU and 2009 Agreement with Government have either been in implemented or disparaging handled."

-The ASUU president said that during the warning strike, there shall be no teaching, examination and no attendance at statutory meetings in all branches.
+He advised that there would be no teaching, no examination and no attendance at meetings of any kind in its branches nation wide.

 Com.
 Oladipo Fashina, ASUU Trustee, said advised that it should not be looked at a continuous occurrence of the Union to go on strike, but be seen as a point to call the FG To order.

 He further said that "the duty of the association to protect and advance the interest of the education sector of the country.
 Our duty is to the Nigerian people."

 Recall that the 2009 signed agreement between ASUU and the Federal Government included issues concerning funding: the restoration of the Nigerian Universities, via financial interventions; conditions of service for lecturers; reverse the university system, to reposition it for greater responsibility in national development; university autonomy and academic freedom; pension act for retired lecturers, amongst others.

 It took the federal government 3 years to reach an agreement and they also agrees to re- negotiate every three years.
 But the Union says the FG is yet to fully implement some of the agreements.